aitorormazabal/paraphrasing-from-parallel/README.md

 # paraphrasing-from-parallel
-Code for the paper "Principled Paraphrase Generation with Parallel Corpora"
+Code for the paper "Principled Paraphrase Generation with Parallel Corpora" will be released soon.